TitusVM/icr/01-lab_vault/report.md

 * **Encryption**: The security barrier encrypts the data using a strong cipher (e.g., 256-bit AES) before storing it.
 * **Key Management**: The encryption key used by the barrier is never stored in the backend, further enhancing security.

+Overall it is a very efficient way of hindering unallowed access to the vault.

+1) What can you say about the security of Vault against an adversary that analyses the memory of the server that runs Vault?

+To quote the documentation:

+* Protecting against memory analysis of a running Vault.
+If an attacker is able to inspect the memory state of a running Vault instance, then the confidentiality of data may be compromised.

+This happening is highly unlikely, but should it happen, it would not be great.